lucky-vers/Cryptonite-Taskphase/Writeup.md

 ```

 - The `inhere/` indicates that the file whose contents we want to output is in the `inhere` directory.
-- The `.*` is a `glob` matcher, which translates to *cat every file that starts with the character `.` and has an indefinite number of characters after it.* We use it for brevity's sake, as it sidesteps knowing the name of the file inside the `inhere` directory entirely.
+- The `.*` is a `glob` matcher, which translates to *"cat every file that starts with the character `.` and has an indefinite number of characters after it."* We use it for brevity's sake, as it sidesteps knowing the name of the file inside the `inhere` directory entirely.
 The only problem is the two error messages output by `cat`, indicating it tried to output the contents of a directory instead of a file.

 # Level 4 → 5